 Uniting technical teams and their tools

 Direct communications with customers is one way Netguru team members speed up feedback cycles.
-For Jakub Niechciał, a senior developer and team leader, the technical teams under his purview frequently rely on updates from another source: Slack integrations.
+For Bartosz Pranczke, a senior engineering manager, the technical teams under his purview frequently rely on updates from another source: Slack integrations.

 “What’s even more useful is that we can basically resolve or accept technical issues right within Slack, just by clicking a button.”